 Jesuits are not exclusively educators.
 We engage in a plethora of ministerial undertakings; from parish ministry, spiritual direction, social justice projects, to work overseas where the Church is just starting out or where the diocesan clergy is not yet fully established, scientific research, popular and scholarly publications and ministry on the web.
 This wide variety of ministries is in keeping with our motto: Ad maiorem Dei gloriam (A.M.D.G.), which rules out no type of service for us, if it be for God's greater glory.

 The Fordham Jesuit Community is part of the USA East Province of the Society of Jesus, and is located at Spellman Hall.
 In addition, the community at Ciszek Hall, is the home of the Jesuit scholastics in First Studies at the University, and the USA East Province's infirmary and retirement residences are at Murray-Weigel Hall and Kohlmann Hall.
 With about 130 members, the Jesuit communities at Fordham University make up the largest group of Jesuits within the USA East Province found in one place or indeed one of the largest concentrations of Jesuits in the world.

-Of the thirty or so Jesuit priests who reside in the Fordham Jesuit Community, there are approximately twenty-three who are full-time professors or administrators at the University and three who minister at Fordham Preparatory School.
-Another five Jesuits live in Manhattan and minister at Fordham's Lincoln Center campus.
+Of the Jesuit priests who reside in the Fordham Jesuit Community, many are full-time professors or administrators at the University while others minister at Fordham Preparatory School.
+Other Jesuits live in Manhattan and minister at Fordham's Lincoln Center campus.

-Please visit our Fordham Libraries webpage to see our Jesuits in Conversation!
+Please visit our Fordham Libraries webpage to see our Jesuits in Coversation!